Forgettable Federated Linear Learning with Certified Data Unlearning: Pipeline

-Motivated by the fact that the data removal is much easier under a quadratic loss function than a general loss function, we design a novel federated learning method that leverages a quadratic loss function during training.
-At a high level, we propose to use a linear approximation of a deep neural network (DNN) given by the first-order Taylor expansion
+Motivated by the fact that unlearning is much easier under a quadratic loss function compared to a general loss function, we design a novel FL method that leverages a quadratic loss function during training.
+At a high level, we propose using a linear approximation of a DNN based on the first-order Taylor expansion:

-at some $\vw_*^{p}$ and when $\vw$ is close to $\vw_*^{p}$.
-Note the right-hand-size of~\eqref{eq:linear_approximation} is linear in the model weight $\vw$, which allows the data removal via~\eqref{eq:removal} under the quadratic MSE loss.
+at some $\vw_{*}^{p}$ when $\vw$ is close to $\vw_{*}^{p}$.
+The right-hand side of~\eqref{eq:linear_approximation} is linear in the model weight $\vw$, enabling unlearning via~\eqref{eq:removal} under the quadratic MSE loss.

-Hence, to train the linear model, we need to first find a good initial value $\vw_*^{p}$ and then perform the linear approximation.
-Without loss of generality, we assume there is one client that will not remove its dataset from the FL system.
-For simplicity of description, we view this client as the server and let $\gD_{s} = \{(x_s^i, y_s^i)\}_{i=1}^{n_s}$ be its local dataset.
-We use this dataset to find the initial value $\vw_*^{p}$.
-We further assume there are $C$ clients and each has its own dataset $\gD_{c}$.
-These $C$ clients are then later used to train the linear approximation model.
-As a result, our training consists of the following two steps respectively.
+To train the linear model, we first find a suitable initial value $\vw_{*}^{p}$ and then perform the linear approximation.
+Since at least one trustworthy client will not remove its dataset from the FL system, we use their data to determine $\vw_{*}^{p}$.
+For simplicity, we treat this client as the server and denote its local dataset as $\gD_{p} = {(\vx_p^i, y_p^i)}_{i=1}^{n_p}$ where $n_p$ the number of training samples on the server. \textit{This dataset will not be shared with any other FL participants, thus avoiding additional privacy leakage beyond what is typical in FedAvg.} The server will then execute \remove{}, while the remaining $C$ clients, each with its own dataset $\gD_{c}$, train the linear approximation model.

-\textbf{Step 1: Pretrain.} We first pretrain a DNN in a centralized fashion use only the local training set on the server, the weight of the learned model is given by
+\textbf{Initial $w_{*}^p$.} The weight $w_{*}^p$ is crucial to provide a good starting point for linear approximation in the Taylor expansion.
+It can be obtained by using either the pre-trained model on publicly available data or fine-tuning the pre-trained FM on $\gD_{p}$.
+For example, we can either use pre-train models on ImageNet or apply popular FMs like CLIP~\citep{radford2021learning}.
+In both ways, the weight of the learned model is given by

-We use the cross-entropy loss and use the stochastic gradient descent (SGD) algorithm to compute $\vw_{*}$ numerically.
+\textbf{Linear expansion at $w_{*}^p$.} Given that \(\vw_{*}^{p}\) is close to the optimal model weight based on the full dataset \(\gD\), we perform a first-order Taylor expansion at \(\vw_{*}^{p}\) as shown in~\eqref{eq:linear_approximation}.
+This yields the approximated linear model:

-\textbf{Step 2: Federated linear training.} With reasonable amount of data on the server, we believe $\vw_{*}^{p}$ is close to the optimal model weight based on the full dataset $\gD$.
-Therefore, we can perform a first-order Taylor expansion of the model at $\vw_{*}^{p}$ and get the approximated linear model
+Note this approximation is equivalent to a kernel predictor with a kernel known as the neural tangent kernel (NTK)~\citep{jacot2018neural}, defined as: